huggingface/transformers/README.md

   'box': {'xmin': 345, 'ymin': 23, 'xmax': 640, 'ymax': 368}}]
 ```

 Here we get a list of objects detected in the image, with a box surrounding the object and a confidence score.
-Here is the original image on the right, with the predictions displayed on the left:
+Here is the original image on the left, with the predictions displayed on the right:

 <h3 align="center">
     <a><img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/coco_sample.png" width="400"></a>